apache/mesos/docs/upgrades.md

 * A new [`--enforce_container_ports`](configuration/agent.md#enforce_container_ports)
   has been added to toggle whether the [`network/ports`](isolators/network-ports.md) isolator should enforce TCP ports usage limits.

+<a name="1-7-x-auto-load-subsystems"></a>

+* A new option `cgroups/all` has been added to the agent flag `--isolation`.
+This allows cgroups isolator to automatically load all the local enabled cgroups subsystems.
+If this option is specified in the agent flag `--isolation` along with other cgroups related options (e.g., `cgroups/cpu`), those options will be just ignored.

 <a name="1-7-x-container-logger"></a>